bios62/notechws/README.md

 ![Autonomous ORDS security Architecture](images/ords-architecture.jpg)

-  # Oracle OCI Next Generation Firewall
+  # Protect ORDS REST API with Oracle OCI Next Generation Firewall

 In interest of time, configuration of the Firewall, and building a complete OCI network with the NGFW is not a part of the lab.
 The architecture can easily be extended run Oracle ATP on a private IP only and filter all ORDS REST API through the NGFW.